blongworth/egfc-firmware/README.md

 pio device monitor
 ```

+or use the PlatformIO VSCode extension

-The default environment is `teensy41_ethernet`.
+The default environment is `teensy41_ethernet`, which enables communication with the surface via Ethernet.
 To build without Ethernet, use `pio run -e teensy41`.

 ## Commands